-Creating OKRs (objectives and key results) — good OKRs — is an art.
+Creating goals and OKRs (objectives and key results) — good OKRs — is an art.
 Getting them right takes a lot of practice, but it is that continuous effort of testing and refining that generates the reward.
 Measurable business impact.

 Goals and objectives are used by leaders to build focus, foster alignment, and fuel their team’s desire to achieve something bigger.
 However, the chaos created by managing too many workplace tools and defaulting to a spreadsheet to manage OKRs often leads teams to focus on their daily work in the weeds and wander off the path leading to the end goal.

-Objectives has made a significant impact on teams because it allows them to finally manage and see their objectives as priorities on a consistent basis.
+Goals has made a significant impact on teams because it allows them to finally manage and see their objectives as priorities on a consistent basis.
 Here’s what that means.

-As you grow, you may begin to add child or sub-objectives under each top-level objective that break down the pieces of how that higher-level goal should be achieved, and which teams are responsible for making each piece happen.
+As you grow, you may begin to add child or sub-objectives under each top-level goal that break down the pieces of how that higher-level goal should be achieved, and which teams are responsible for making each piece happen.

-Using #tags makes it easier to track progress and find information related to a particular objective or project in one place.
+Using #tags makes it easier to track progress and find information related to a particular goal or project in one place.
 Clicking on a tag will allow you to see all the items that you or your team have marked with the same tag and gives you easy access to them when reviewing OKRs and other workstreams.

 Over time, Range uses #tags to summarize and group your work together in useful ways. #Tags improve your ability to understand the work being done by your team and helps you stay on top of progress being made.
 When you and your team are transparent about your progress, it allows you to be more effective and make meaningful decisions.